dhis2/dhis2-docs/src/user/configure-metadata.md

     replaced with zeros.)

 7. (Optional) Select an **Output category option combo**.
-This dropdown will only show if the selected data element has a non-default category combination.
+This dropdown will only show if the selected data element has a category combination other than "None".
-    If so, you can select which category option combo (disaggregation) you would like to output to.
+    If so, you can select which disaggregation category option combo you would like to output to, or you can select "Predict according to input category option combo" (see the discussion above).

 8. Select a **Period type**.